-Teacher job interview questions will explore your personal motivation and whether you demonstrate the right personal qualities for teaching.
+Teacher job interview questions will explore your personal motivation, your strengths and weaknesses as a teacher and whether you demonstrate the right personal qualities for teaching.

 Teacher job interview questions like this are designed to explore your values and motivation.

 Prepare an answer which highlights qualities that would be valuable in the teaching position you are interviewing for.

 2. How do you evaluate the success of your teaching?

 No teacher is perfect and everyone has room for improvement.
 Evaluation is the means by which we try to identify which aspects of our teaching are good and which need to be changed.
 Provide specific methods of self assessment that you use.